Skip to Content

 If I was cooking say fresh pasta, or smaller shapes, I would stop the soup maker about 5 minutes before the end of the cycle and add it in then.
 Of course it all depends on how soft you like your pasta.

-The only time I would personally add my pasta cooked at the end of the cycle would be if I wanted to make a smooth soup.
+You would also want to add the pasta cooked at the end of the cycle if you wanted to make a smooth soup.

 This recipe turns out delicious in both soup makers with the main difference being the ability to add raw meat.
 Have you made any soups with pasta in?
 Let me know in the comments!